-Dominick's data also include a dummy variable if a product on a given week was promoted, that is, was "on sale" or perhaps it was sold as a "bonus buy," etc. Because our focus is on the likelihood of a price change, we need to take into account any promotional price changes of this sort because it likely affects the probability of a price change.
-Thus, the variable "Promotion_t" is a dummy variable and it equals 1 if during week t the product is promoted and 0 otherwise.
+Dominick's data also include a dummy variable if a product on a given week was promoted, that is, was 'on sale' or perhaps it was sold as a 'bonus buy', etc. Because our focus is on the likelihood of a price change, we need to take into account any promotional price changes of this sort because they likely affect the probability of a price change.
+Thus, the variable 'Promotion_t' is a dummy variable and it equals 1 if during week t the product is promoted and 0 otherwise.
 We expect that when there is a promotion, there is a greater likelihood of a price change, ceteris paribus ($\beta_2 > 0$).

 The variable Δw_t is computed as the absolute value of the first difference in the wholesale price.
-That is, $\Delta w_t = \left| w_t - w{t-1} \right|$, where w_t denotes the wholesale price.
+That is, $\Delta w_t = |w_t - w{t-1}|$, where w_t denotes the wholesale price.
 The goal of its inclusion is to capture the effect of a cost change on the retail price.
 Incorporating this measure in the model enables us to account for the possibility that changes in retail prices may be driven by changes in the wholesale prices, in addition to the effect of changes in the holiday period demand captured by the holiday dummy.
-We expect that the probability of a price change is larger, the larger the cost change, ceteris paribus ($\beta_3 > 0$).
+We expect that the probability of a price change is larger, the larger the cost change, ceteris paribus $(\beta_3 > 0)$.

-Finally, the econometric model we estimate also includes the interaction term "Holiday_t × Δw_t " which can have a positive or negative effect depending on whether or not the cost pass-through effect is strong enough to diminish the rigidity of the retail prices during holiday periods.
+Finally, the econometric model we estimate also includes the interaction term 'Holiday_t × Δw_t ', which can have a positive or negative effect depending on whether or not the cost pass-through effect is strong enough to diminish the rigidity of the retail prices during holiday periods.
 Note that $\beta_1 < 0$ means that for a given Δw_t the probability of a price change is higher during the non-holiday periods in comparison to the holiday periods.
 On the other hand, $\beta_3 > 0$ means that as Δw_t increases, the probability of a price change increases as well, regardless of the period.

-Now, because $\beta_1 < 0$ and $\beta_3 > 0$, a positive β_4 together with a negative β_1 (as illustrated in Figure 1 for the Frozen Entrees' category, and as found also for 9 other categories including analgesics, bottled juices, canned soup, frozen juices, refrigerated juice, soft drinks, canned fish, toothpastes and toilet tissues; See Table 5), indicates that the probability of price change is smaller for holidays, but the difference in the probability of a price change is driven more by small cost changes than by large cost changes.
-In other words, we are less likely to observe a pass-through of a cost change during holidays, especially when the cost change is small.
+Now, because β_1 <0 and β_3 >0, a positive β_4 together with a negative β_1 (as illustrated in Figure 1 for the Frozen Entrees category, and as found also for nine other categories, including analgesics, bottled juices, canned soup, frozen juices, refrigerated juices, soft drinks, canned fish, toothpastes and toilet tissues; see Table 5), indicates that the probability of price change is smaller for holidays, but the difference in the probability of a price change is driven more by small cost changes than by large cost